 The original PnET-Succession canopy algorithm assumed that all cohorts within a canopy layer had completely interleaved foliage (i.e., every cubic meter of a canopy layer had equal amounts of foliage of all cohorts in the layer), and that light attenuation was the sum of attenuation by all cohorts in the layer.
 When we fixed the discrepancy between PnET-Succession and PnET-II in terms of applying reduction factors to GrossPsn rather than NetPsn, we discovered that not enough light was making it through even a single canopy layer to support adequate photosynthesis for survival.

 Assuming completely interleaved foliage was not only computationally complicated, but it also ignored the reality that “crown-shyness” is the norm in natural forests so that there is almost no interleaved foliage in canopies.
 Furthermore, even if foliage was completely interleaved, summing attenuation by all cohorts would not be appropriate.
 In reality, canopies of individual trees overlap extremely little, and then only for short amounts of time.
-Thus, we no longer assume complete foliage overlap of all cohorts within a layer, and no longer compute light attenuation as additive, but as a weighted average (weighted by LAI) of the cohorts in the layer.
+Thus, we no longer assume complete foliage overlap of all cohorts within a layer.
+Instead, we work with the paradigm that tree species cohorts compete for canopy area (2-dimensional) but fill up canopy volume as defined by their species’ MaxLAI.
+Specifics of this competition are outlined below (SECTION??).
+LAI for the site is calculated as

+LAI.Site=ni(LAIi*PCanAreai)

-Light attenuation through all layers (to ground level) is the sum of attenuation through each canopy layer (which is a weighted average of the layer’s cohorts).
+Light attenuation through all layers (to ground level) is the sum of attenuation through each canopy layer.
 This results in more realistic light attenuation through canopy layers.

 Similar discontinuity consequences occur when a cohort switches to a different canopy layer.